VasilKolarov/PIMGROUP6/README.md

 you can actually create a branch and move to the new branch with the same command with the following

         git checkout -b <name of your branch>

+More information on branching can be found here http://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

 Nice visual example of how brancing works
 ![Basic github branching](http://hades.name/media/git/git-history.png)
 ---
+###Keeping Up To Date With Changes
+- At any time you can download any changes made to the branch you are currently on with the following command.
+You should make sure you do this when you sit down to add changes to any files on a branch, as the bug you wanted to fix could have been already fixed by someone else

+        git pull

 - Once you've coded in your feature you can tell git to track new changes with the following

         git add <name of your file>

-e.g. If you've created a new file called UnitTest.java you can run
+e.g. If you've created a file with a bunch of tests called UnitTest.java you can run

         git add UnitTest.java

+- Sidenote: when adding files don't be lazy and run 'git add -all or git add *' in your root project directory as this will add unnecessary eclipse files like .classpath or /bin folders which can differ depending on OS or IDE of choice, only add what is necessary

 ---